alimgee/next-fullstack-mongdb/README.md

 * Create schema for User model.
 * Add  basic route and controller for signup (using the user model) and test api in Postman.

-### Signuo process
+### Signup process
-* Install packeage for validation process - npm install express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html
+* Install packeage for validation process - `npm install express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html`
 * Create methods on userSchema to hash and validate password
-* Generate unique name using shortid - npm install shortid
+* Generate unique name using shortid - `npm install shortid`
+* Test api response in Postman and check mongodb for new record.